Miriam Silverman

-Miriam Rose Silverman is an American actress.
-After studying acting at Brown University, she started her professional career on stage in numerous off-Broadway productions including The Public Theater's production of Hamlet in 2008.
-In 2013, she was nominated for the Drama Desk Award for Outstanding Actress in a Play for her performance as Natalie in Finks by Joe Gilford.
-She made her Broadway debut in the Ayad Akhtar play Junk in 2017.
-She returned to Broadway in the 2023 revival of the Lorraine Hansberry play The Sign in Sidney Brustein's Window portraying Mavis Parodus Bryson for which she won the Tony Award for Best Featured Actress in a Play.
+Miriam Silverman is an American actress.
 She is also known for her recurring role as Bernice in the Amazon series The Marvelous Mrs. Maisel and her performances in Hulu's Fleishman Is in Trouble (2022) and Amazon's Dead Ringers (2023).

-She is an acting coach, and currently a theatre professor at NYU Tisch School of the Arts.
+She won the Tony Award for Best Featured Actress in a Play in the 2023 revival of the Lorraine Hansberry play The Sign in Sidney Brustein's Window.
+She is an acting coach, and currently an adjunct teacher at NYU Tisch School of the Arts.

 Early life and education

-Silverman was born and raised in New York City in Manhattan, the daughter of Anita (née Palm 1942–2023). and Michael Silverman.
+Silverman was raised in New York City in Manhattan, the daughter of Anita (née Palm 1942–2023). and Michael Silverman.
 During her mother's pregnancy, Anita was featured on a special segment of Good Morning America documenting Miriam's birth.

 She has two brothers, Joseph and Jeffrey.
 Her mother was a teacher and her father is a journalist and former managing editor of the Associated Press.
 She attended Bronx High School of Science graduating in 1996.
 Her interest in acting started at a young age, with her parents taking her to see Broadway shows.
 She played Rizzo in a school production of Grease and played soccer.
 She auditioned for LaGuardia High School For The Performing Arts and was accepted, however she turned down the offer and enrolled at Bronx Science, taking the subway from Manhattan.

 Silverman graduated from Brown University with a B.A. in Literature and Southeast Asian studies in 2001 and completed a Master of Fine Arts in Acting in 2005.
 Her first acting role at Brown was Lady Croom in Tom Stoppard's Arcadia.
 She worked at the Brooklyn Botanic Garden between college semesters.